-How have the experiences of disability and disablement historically been portrayed and expressed in the visual arts?
-How are the experiences of disability and disablement contemporaneously portrayed and expressed in the visual arts, and in particular, drawing?’
+How have the experiences of disability and disablement historically been portrayed in the visual arts?
+How are the experiences of disability and disablement portrayed today?

-- what are their thematic concerns and tropes? eg sentimentality, horror, freakery, grace, saintliness, etc
+- What are their thematic concerns and tropes? eg sentimentality, horror, freakery, grace, saintliness, etc

-- how do they reflect and / or construct socio-cultural attitudes to disability and disablement? and how do we know, ie what do the artists themselves say or write about their work(s)?
+- How do they reflect and / or construct socio-cultural attitudes to disability and disablement? and how do we know, ie what do the artists themselves say or write about their work(s)?

-- how do professional artists and art makers who have a disability or disabling condition arising from chronic illness ‘talk back’ to society about their experiences of disability?
+- How do professional artists and art makers who have a disability or disabling condition arising from chronic illness ‘talk back’ to society about their experiences of disability?
 Do they declare their own disability?
 How is it relevant, if at all, and why?

-- I ‘get’ that most people find images of disablement confronting, and that they tend to default to binary responses of sentimentalising or demonising those images.
+I ‘get’ that most people find images of disablement confronting, and that they tend to default to either sentimentalising or demonising those images.
 I want to create (through drawing and ‘revising/ reworking’ photographic images) respectful, dignified images in response to the ‘posing model’ with disability.
 I am not animated by the need to confront the viewer.